theupdateframework/python-tuf/tuf/README.md

 settings in [conf.py](conf.py).

-The [PyCrypto](https://www.dlitz.net/software/pycrypto/) library may be selected to generate RSA keys, and [RSA-PSS](https://en.wikipedia.org/wiki/RSA-PSS) signatures.
+The [PyCrypto](https://www.dlitz.net/software/pycrypto/) library may be selected to generate RSA keys and [RSA-PSS](https://en.wikipedia.org/wiki/RSA-PSS) signatures.
 If generation of Ed25519 signatures is needed, the [PyNaCl](https://github.com/pyca/pynacl) library setting should be enabled.
 PyNaCl is a Python binding to the Networking and Cryptography Library.
 For key storage, RSA keys may be stored in PEM or JSON format, and Ed25519 keys in JSON format.
 Private keys, for both RSA and Ed25519, are encrypted and passphrase-protected (strengthened with PBKDF2-HMAC-SHA256.)
+Generating cryptographic key files, importing, and loading them can be done with functions available in the repository tool.

-Generating cryptographic key files, and importing and loading them can be done with functions available in the repository tool.
-We begin with RSA keys and the `generate_and_write_rsa_keypair()` function.
+To start, a public and private RSA key pair is generated with the `generate_and_write_rsa_keypair()` function.
+The keys generated will sign the repository metadata files created in upcoming sub-sections.

 #### Create RSA Keys ####
 ```python